-More than one-third of U.S. states, including California, Florida and New York, have laws prohibiting at least one form of mortgage fraud.
+More than one-third of U.S. states, including California, Florida and New York, have laws prohibiting at least one form of fraud related to mortgages.
 The New York law (NY Penal Code, article 187), for example, defines "residential mortgage fraud" as an intentional act that involves statements that contain materially false information or that conceal information for purposes of misleading another party.
 The crime is prosecuted as a class A misdemeanor all the way up to a class B felony, depending on the severity of the offense.

 Federal sentences tend to be more severe than state sentences for equivalent mortgage fraud convictions.
 Talk to a local attorney to find out more details about the laws in your state, including ways to avoid being a victim of this crime.

 Civil Liability for Mortgage Fraud

 Those accused of committing mortgage fraud may also be held liable for monetary damages incurred by the lender.
 Civil claims may be based on contractual theories, misrepresentation and/or deceit, conspiracy to defraud the lender or breach of trust.
 Third parties involved in the fraudulent transaction, such as mortgage brokers or appraisers,may also be liable for damages.

 Inflating a property's value, overstating your income on a loan application, or colluding with another investor to buy property are all vigorously investigated and punished.
 If you're being investigated for mortgage fraud, or any other crime, it's a good idea to contact a local criminal defense attorney to discus the facts of your case.